Xiang embroidery: Characteristics

-The proficient manipulation of different shades of grey, black and white and the natural chiaroscuro in Xiang Embroidery both enhance its texture and stereoscopic effect; the combination of the void and the solid in its structure makes a good use of emptiness on the embroidery cloth, thus highlighting the subject.
-In addition, borrowing skills of traditional painting, Xiang Embroidery has also given full play to the embroidery technology.
-Therefore, it finally forms a realistic, bright and simple style strongly affected by the local culture of Hunan and has the simplicity and elegance of Chinese wash painting on the other hand.
+The use of different shades of grey, black, and white in Xiang Embroidery, together with natural chiaroscuro, creates a strong sense of texture and stereoscopic effect.
+Meanwhile, the juxtaposition of positive and negative space in the embroidery's structure serves to highlight the subject.
+In addition, by borrowing techniques from traditional painting, Xiang Embroidery plays with the bounds of embroidery.
+The overall effect is that of a realistic, bright, and simple style strongly affected by the local culture of Hunan while also carrying the simplicity and elegance of Chinese wash painting.

 Thread

 Xiang embroidery uses pure silk, hard satin, soft satin, transparent gauze and nylon as its materials as well as a variety of colorful silk threads.
 Traditional Xiang Embroidery uses threads in a very distinctive way—the thread is firstly boiled with Gleditsia and then wiped with bamboo paper, which prevents the thread from pilling and thus is convenient for embroidering.
 In Xiang Embroidery, there is a special type of thread—in one thread dyed one color with different shades of that color, by which the sfumato effect can be presented after the embroidering finished.
 In addition, Xiang Embroidery is also renowned for its careful thread splitting technique, making the thread as thin as hair.
 And people call the embroidery using this kind of thread “Yang Mao Xi Xiu”.